Lynx (Orlando)

 Lynx (stylized as LYNX) is a transit system serving the greater Orlando, Florida area.
 Operated by the Central Florida Regional Transportation Authority, it provides fixed-route bus, curb-to-curb, and paratransit services in three counties: Orange, Seminole, and Osceola.
-Bus routes are referred to as Links.

 LYNX does not operate SunRail, the region's commuter rail service, but it does provide bus connections to SunRail stations within its service area.